-- 66-2/3 percent of the cost or fair value (whichever is lower) of property additions of that entity which have not previously been made the basis of any application under that entity's Mortgage, or - an equal principal amount of retired first mortgage bonds of that entity which have not previously been made the basis of any application under that entity's Mortgage, or - deposit of cash.
+• 66-2/3 percent of the cost or fair value (whichever is lower) of property additions of that entity which have not previously been made the basis of any application under that entity's Mortgage, or

+- an equal principal amount of retired first mortgage bonds of that entity which have not previously been made the basis of any application under that entity's Mortgage, or - deposit of cash.

 However, Avista Corp. and AEL&P may not individually issue any additional first mortgage bonds (with certain exceptions in the case of bonds issued on the basis of retired bonds) unless the particular entity issuing the bonds has "net earnings" (as defined in the respective Mortgages) for any period of 12 consecutive calendar months out of the preceding 18 calendar months that were at least twice the annual interest requirements on that entity's mortgage securities at the time outstanding, including the first mortgage bonds to be issued, and on all indebtedness of prior rank.
-As of December 31, 2020, property additions and retired bonds would have allowed, and the net earnings test would not have prohibited, the issuance of \$1.7 billion in aggregate principal amount of additional first mortgage bonds at Avista Corp. and \$36.1 million at AEL&P. We believe that we have adequate capacity to issue first mortgage bonds to meet our financing needs over the next several years.
+As of December 31, 2021, property additions and retired bonds would have allowed, and the net earnings test would not have prohibited, the issuance of \$1.8 billion in aggregate principal amount of additional first mortgage bonds at Avista Corp. and \$38.2 million at AEL&P, at an assumed interest rate of 8 percent in each case.
+We believe that we have adequate capacity to issue first mortgage bonds to meet our financing needs over the next several years.